Doctor Tells All on Complications During Labour

 Up to two-thirds of first-time mothers may require some assistance to regulate their womb contractions.
 To do this, the obstetrician may order for a labour hormone drip (called oxytocin) to be given through the mother’s veins, through a tube that is inserted in her hand.

 Oxytocin helps to speed up the frequency and increase the intensity of the womb contractions, allowing the cervix to dilate in the process.
-Unfortunately, in some mothers, the cervix refuses to dilate despite administration of oxytocin (failure to progress in labour).
+Unfortunately in some, the risks to mother during labor comes when the cervix refuses to dilate despite administration of oxytocin (failure to progress in labour).
 In these cases, a caesarean section may be necessary to deliver the baby.

 In some mothers, the cervix manages to dilate fully.
 The labour process then enters what is termed the “second stage”.
 The baby’s head then descends further down the birth canal with womb contractions, rotating as it does so.
 Most normal deliveries occur after the baby’s head is rotated so that the face is turned to a position facing the mother’s back.

 Delivery of the head and the rest of the baby then occur when the mother pushes, completing the second stage of labour.
 If this process is prolonged, the mother faces an increased risk of excessive bleeding after delivering her baby.

 To prevent this, the doctor may choose to use forceps or a vacuum device attached to the baby’s head to assist the mother in a vaginal delivery.
 If the baby’s head fails to rotate to the right position, a vacuum device can be attached to help the baby’s head rotate to allow normal delivery.
 If this fails, an emergency caesarean section may be necessary.